These days, it’s never been more feasible to make money online.

 Don’t be afraid to get creative, and be sure to reach out to your network to find opportunity.
 This is hands down the best way to get started if you ask me.

 While this could be considered a form of freelancing, I wanted to marketing out into its own category since this is my favorite field and an awesome way to sell your skills online.

-Marketing work is also how I paid my tuition during school since I worked at an advertising agency during school and as my first full-time job.
+Digital marketing side hustles are also how I paid my tuition during school.
+I worked at an advertising agency during school and as my first full-time job.

 The reason I think marketing is an awesome skill to sell online is because, in my experience, it’s a skill that’s in demand and that pays incredibly well.